lrgresearch/gpaw-tools/generalusage.md

     gpaw -P <core_number> python optimize_latticeparam.py

 `optimize_latticeparam.py` can perform simultaneous calculations for lattice parameters a and c.
 And can also draw a 3D contour graph for Energy versus lattice parameters (a and c).

-## benchmarks/
-GPAW has many test scripts for many cases.
-However, new users may need something easy to run and compare.
-Some very easy single-file test scripts will be listed [here](https://github.com/lrgresearch/gpaw-tools/tree/main/benchmarks) with some hardware benchmark information.
-Your timings are always welcome.

 ## examples/
 There are some example calculations given with different usage scenarios in the code.
 Please send us more calculations to include.